oliverlibaw/squirrel-detection-pi/user_guides/004_segmentation_example.md

    Run the YOLOv8/YOLO11 segmentation model (compiled into a `.hef` file) on the Hailo device.

 3. **Post-Processing**:
    The integrated C++ postprocessing converts the model’s raw outputs into a segmentation mask overlay.
-By specifying `"OutputPostprocessType": "SegmentationYoloV8"` in the JSON configuration, you enable this processing.
-In this example, a COCO labels file is provided for human-readable output.
+To enable this processing, specify `"OutputPostprocessType": "SegmentationYoloV8"` in the JSON configuration.
+In this guide, a COCO labels file is provided for human-readable output.

 4. **Visualization**:
    The processed segmentation overlay is provided as an image, which can be displayed using tools such as OpenCV.